Sierra Leone: Demographics

 In 2019 Sierra Leone had a population of 7,813,215 and a growth rate of 2.216% a year.
-The country's population is mostly young, with an estimated 41.7% under 15, and rural, with an estimated 62% of people living outside the cities.
+The population is mostly young, with an estimated 41.7% under 15, and rural, with an estimated 62% of people living outside the cities.
 As a result of migration to cities, the population is becoming more urban with an estimated rate of urbanisation growth of 2.9% a year.

 Population density varies greatly within Sierra Leone.
 The Western Area Urban District, including Freetown, the capital and largest city, has a population density of 1,224 persons per square km.
 The largest district geographically, Koinadugu, has a much lower density of 21.4 persons per square km.

 English is the official language, spoken at schools, government administration and in the media.
-Krio (derived from English and several indigenous African languages, and the language of the Sierra Leone Krio people) is the most widely spoken language in virtually all parts of Sierra Leone.
-As the Krio language is spoken by 90% of the country's population, it unites all the different ethnic groups, especially in their trade and interaction with each other.
+Krio (derived from English and several indigenous African languages, and the language of the Sierra Leone Creole people) is the most widely spoken language in virtually all parts of Sierra Leone.
+As the Krio language is spoken by 96% of the country's population, it unites all the different ethnic groups, especially in their trade and interaction with each other.
+Krio is the primary language of communication among Sierra Leoneans at home and abroad, and has also heavily influenced Sierra Leonean English.

 After the contribution made by the Bangladesh UN Peacekeeping Force in the Sierra Leone Civil War under the United Nations Mission in Sierra Leone, the government of Ahmad Tejan Kabbah declared Bengali an honorary official language in December 2002.

 According to the World Refugee Survey 2008, published by the US Committee for Refugees and Immigrants, Sierra Leone had a population of 8,700 refugees and asylum seekers at the end of 2007.
 Nearly 20,000 Liberian refugees voluntarily returned to Liberia over the course of 2007.
 Of the refugees remaining in Sierra Leone, nearly all were Liberian.

 The populations quoted above for the five largest cities are from the 2004 census.
 The figure for Freetown is for the Western Urban Area (Greater Freetown).
 Other figures are estimates from the source cited.
 Different sources give different estimates.
 Some claim that Magburaka should be included in the above list, but there is considerable difference among sources.
-One source estimates the population at 14,915, whilst another puts it as high as 85,313.
-"Pandebu-Tokpombu" is presumably the extended town of Torgbonbu, which had a population of 10,716 in the 2004 census.
-"Gbendembu" had a larger population of 12,139 in that census.
-In the 2004 census, Waterloo had a population of 34,079.